lradaelli85/Policy-Routing/README.md

 now,if you want to send out from a specific interface some traffic you may use iptables.
-For example,let's send out from isp2 the http traffic
+For example,let's send out from isp2 the http traffic that comes from 192.168.122.0/24 (subnet defined for the lan)

 iptables -t mangle -A PREROUTING -i $lan_int -m state --state ESTABLISHED,RELATED -m connmark ! --mark 0 -j CONNMARK --restore-mark